Logo

 At the 2014 Teen Choice Awards, Selena Gomez was honored with the Ultimate Choice Award for her "contributions to the entertainment world".

-Selena Gomez later signed with the WME and Brillstein companies to manage her career.
+Selena Gomez later signed with the WMA and Brillstein companies to manage her career.

-Selena Gomez surprise-released her new single "The Heart Wants What It Wants" in November 2014, and confirmed after months of speculation that she would be releasing a compilation album as a means of finishing out her contract with Hollywood Records.
+In November 2014, Selena Gomez surprise-released her new single "The Heart Wants What It Wants", and confirmed after months of speculation that she would be releasing a compilation album to complete her contract with her label.

-The single became her second top-ten hit in the US That same month, Selena Gomez released her first solo compilation album, For You.
+That same month, Selena Gomez released her first greatest hits album, For You.

 Selena Gomez officially parted ways with Hollywood Records and later signed with Interscope Records in December 2014.

-Selena Gomez later reprised the voice role of Mavis in Hotel Transylvania 2 ; the film was met with a positive critical reception and commercial success upon release, grossing $474 million worldwide.
+Selena Gomez later reprised the voice role of Mavis in Hotel Transylvania 2 ; the film was met with a positive critical reception and commercial success upon release, grossing US$474 million worldwide.

 Selena Gomez was awarded Favorite Animated Movie Voice at the 42nd People's Choice Awards.